necto/immich-slideshow/README.md

 ```

 The service will:
-1. Download all images from the specified album
+- Download all images from the specified album
-2. Check for new images every minute
+- Check for new images every minute
-3. Skip images that have already been downloaded
+- Skip images that have already been downloaded

-## Using the Image Transformer
+### Image Transformer

-The Image Transformer runs as a continuous service that watches for new files in the originals directory:
+The Image Transformer applies neural style transfer and converts images to grayscale:
 ```
 cargo run --bin image-transformer
 ```